 Basically, just add all your sauce ingredients to a blender and give it a whirl!

-While you’re shredding your chicken, pour the sauce into a large skillet (yes you can use the same one).
+Shred your chicken once it has cooled slightly, pour the sauce into a large skillet (yes you can use the same one you used for the chicken).
 Bring the sauce to a simmer and let it start to reduce down a bit.

 When your chicken is shredded, add it to the sauce and continue to cook it until the sauce is nice and thick and sticking to the chicken.